What Would You Do?

 Laugh and the whole world laughs with you.
 Weep, and you weep alone.

-He feels compelled to enter a sushi bar where Mi-do (Hye-jeong Kang, Kiss Me, Kill Me) works and for some reason she seems to think they have met before but with incarceration he thinks this is unlikely.
+He feels compelled to enter a sushi bar where Mi-do (Hye-jeong Kang, Kiss Me, Kill Me) works and for some reason she seems to think they have met before but due to the incarceration he thinks this is unlikely.
 He is hungry for a new sensation after fifteen years of the same food.

 But Oh Dae-su’s body can’t handle the real world and he collapses, when he awakes he is in Mi-do’s apartment with her reading about his time locked-up.
 She has affection for him and he has similar feelings, even if they are raw after his time with the TV.
 He is taunted left and right by the person that had him captured and Oh Dae-su and Mi-do do their best to resolve his dilemma.